jibeproject/physical-activity-Melbourne/jibe-melbourne-physical-activity/jibe-melbourne-physical-activity.md

 the Manchester physical activity modelling R code file `otherSportPA_hurdle_v3.R` authored by Qin Zhang, Belen Zapata-Diomedi and Marina Berdikhanova.

-Age as categorical does not display any clear trend, whereas there is a strong association for age when modelled as a continuous variable.
-Because the purpose of this model is prediction and not inference, the use of age brackets may be justified to account for the slight non-linearity observed when making predictions for the synthetic population.
-This implications of this decision will be explored further in subsequent sensitivity analysis.

 A negative binomial model was used to model the recreational physical activity data for those who recorded mMET hours/week as it was found to